 Local paratransit programs provide convenient transportation options and community services to seniors and people with disabilities.
+The City of Alameda provided more than 4,000 fixedroute trips in FY2013-14.

-AC Transit and BART provide Americans with Disabilities Actmandated paratransit service via East Bay Paratransit shuttles.
+AC Transit and BART provide Americans with Disabilities Actmandated paratransit service via East Bay Paratransit shuttles, which provided more than 200,000 oneway trips in FY2013-14.